-Transforming the Andoom Special Events/Football oval into safe and fit-for-purpose bull-ride grounds is a massive undertaking.
+Transforming the Andoom Special Events/Football oval into safe and fit-for-purpose rodeo grounds is a massive undertaking.
 2021 was our first year with the permanent grounds set up, which has been a massive effort to get to where it is.
 This has required but not limited to setting up temporary lighting, fencing, grandstands, signage and arena.
 While establishing permanent back yards, planting trees for shade for coming years, getting the grass to grow and getting toilets clean and functional for the 2021 event.
-And while we aren’t quite there with the permanency, we got it to a point where we held our most successful Bull Ride to date.

 Unique to Weipa Rodeo, the committee purchases all requisite safety gear for junior competitors.
 Junior riders borrow the committee’s safety equipment, thus allowing them to participate without the significant financial outlay usually incurred (Helmets: $190; safety vest: $300, riding gloves: $80; ropes: $220!)
 This community-focused succession-planning initiative helps ensure the future of the event through nurturing interested local juniors.

 Rodeo events including Poddy Ride, Junior Steer Ride, Junior Bullock Ride, Men and Women Chute

 Dogging, Ringers Ironman Challenge, Open Bullock Ride, Novice Bullride, Open Bullride and the new